rovjuvano/presentation-cqrs-es/one/01_slide.md

 !SLIDE
 * tight coupling Model <=> DB
 * two data models!
-* AR is a chimera
+* AR, Hibernate is a chimera

 !SLIDE
 * In a world with only four verbs, nouns dominate!